Elena0924/TitanicMachine-Learning-from-Disaster/README.md

 We also include gender_submission.csv, a set of predictions that assume all and only female passengers survive, as an example of what a submission file should look like.

-Data Dictionary
-Variable	     Definition   	            Key
-survival	     Survival	                  0 = No, 1 = Yes
-pclass	       Ticket class	              1 = 1st, 2 = 2nd, 3 = 3rd
-sex          	 Sex
-Age	           Age in years
+Variable: survival, pclass, sex, Age, sibsp, parch, ticket, fare, cabin, embarked
-sibsp	         # of siblings / spouses aboard the Titanic parch	         # of parents / children aboard the Titanic ticket	       Ticket number fare	         Passenger fare cabin	         Cabin number embarked	     Port of Embarkation	       C = Cherbourg, Q = Queenstown, S = Southampton
+Definition: Survival, Ticket class, Sex, Age in years, # of siblings / spouses aboard the Titanic, 	# of parents / children aboard the Titanic, Ticket number, Passenger fare,  Cabin number, Port of Embarkation

 Variable Notes
 pclass: A proxy for socio-economic status (SES)